rprops/PhenoFlow/README.md

-cum_Richness | Used in Evenness function for calculating cumulative density functions So | Calculation of Structural Organization parameter (Koch et al. (2014), Frontiers in Microbiology) CV | Calculation of Coefficient of Variation (CV) of the fingerprint object beta.diversity.fcm | Non-metric Multidimensional Scaling (NMDS) of the phenotypic fingerprint dist.fcm | Calculating distance matrix between fingerprints time.discretization | Function for subsetting .fcs files in time intervals and exporting them as new .fcs files.
+cum_Richness | Used in Evenness function for calculating cumulative density functions So | Calculation of Structural Organization parameter (Koch et al. (2014), Frontiers in Microbiology) CV | Calculation of Coefficient of Variation (CV) of the fingerprint object beta.diversity.fcm | Non-metric Multidimensional Scaling (NMDS) or PCoA of the phenotypic fingerprints dist.fcm | Calculating distance matrix between fingerprints time.discretization | Function for subsetting .fcs files in time intervals and exporting them as new .fcs files.
 Designed for the analysis of on-line experiments.
 FCS.resample | Resamples sample files from flowSet object to an equal number of cells.
 Standard is to the minimum sample size.